 According to him, the soul is eternal.
 Before being united to the body, the soul has contemplated the idea and, through reminiscence, it can recognise when it is lowered into a body.
 By living with the material, soul loses its purity, and in it there are three different parts: An upper part, reason, contemplative faculty, made to govern and maintain harmony between it and the lower parts: Courage, noble and generous faculty, which includes both the desires of our higher nature and will; Finally, the instinct and desire to take the man to the sensitive objects and desires rude.
 In the Phaedrus, Plato is also the soul as a driver, who leads a team of two horses, one obedient and generous, the other stubborn and rebellious.
 The weakness of this representation is made insufficient by the free will.
 Plato with Socrates argues that the knowledge of good necessarily entails membership of the will, which is contrary to experience.
 Plato tried to establish the survival of the soul with a demonstration and dialectic outlined in the three myths of Gorgias, the Republic and Phaedo migrations and purifications which the soul is subject, before going on land and enter a new body, but the detailed descriptions vary from one myth to another.

 Plato and Politics

-It is modeled on his vision of the soul, for the manners of a State are necessarily modeled on those of individuals.
+It is modelled on his vision of the soul, for the manners of a State are necessarily modelled on those of individuals.
 The fundamental basis of government is justice, and it can not last without it.

 In our view, justice consists in rendering to each his own.
-Via Plato, Socrates rejects this definition in the first book of the Republic: justice, as he understands it, consists in the individual, that each part of the soul to fulfill the function of its own, that the desire to be submitted to the courage and the courage to reason.
+Via Plato, Socrates rejects this definition in the first book of the Republic: justice, as he understands it, consists of the individual, that each part of the soul to fulfil the function of its own, that the desire to be submitted to the courage and the courage to reason.